At the end of this module, you should be able to:

 *ISO/Fatt (polarographic)” – This was in the original content document, and describes the technique used to measure the oxygen permeability / Dk.

-The Euclid Emerald lens design is a five-curve, rotationally symmetric lens.
+The Euclid MAX and Euclid Emerald lens designs are a five-curve, rotationally symmetric lenses.
 Each curve plays a different role in reshaping the cornea.
-The Emerald lens is comprised of the following curves:
+The spherical lens is comprised of the following curves:

 - Base Curve